 - 3 eggs (optional)

-- Grate the onion, carrot, garlic, and ginger into a pan and then stir in the baking soda.
+- Grate 200 grams onions, 100 grams carrot, 12 grams garlic, and 12 grams ginger into a pan and then stir in ¼ teaspoon baking soda.

 - Put the pan over medium-high heat and bring the mixture to a boil.
 Once it starts to boil, stir the mixture continuously until the excess liquid has evaporated and the mixture forms a thick paste (~8 minutes).

-- Add the vegetable oil and turn down the heat to medium.
+- Add 1 tablespoon vegetable oil and turn down the heat to medium.
 Saute the paste until it's golden brown and shiny (~1-2 minutes).

-- Add the curry powder and cocoa powder and quickly stir it in, being careful not to burn the spices (~30 seconds).
+- Add 2 tablespoons curry powder and 1 teaspoon cocoa powder and quickly stir it in, being careful not to burn the spices (~30 seconds).

-- Add the ground beef and use the side of a spatula to break up the clumps of meat and work it into the curry paste (~4 minutes).
+- Add 450 grams ground beef and use the side of a spatula to break up the clumps of meat and work it into the curry paste (~4 minutes).

-- Once the beef is cooked and crumbly, add the soy sauce, Worcestershire sauce, ketchup, and salt.
+- Once the beef is cooked and crumbly, add 1 tablespoon soy sauce, 1 tablespoon Worcestershire sauce, 2 tablespoons ketchup, and ½ teaspoon salt.
 Stir-fry the mixture until the seasonings are well combined, and most of the liquid has evaporated (~1 minute).

-- Serve the Keema Curry with rice, and you can top it with your favorite style of egg.
+- Serve the Keema Curry with rice, and you can top it with 3 eggs cooked in your favorite style (hot spring, or sunny side up).